Multi-Scale Local Speculative Decoding for Image Generation

 Next, we add an additional block of convolutions for the 4\ttimes{} case (resulting in approximately 30M parameters for each module).
 The up- and down- sampler are warm-started from the 2\ttimes{} checkpoints and trained for another 150k steps.
 We use the same configurations, except a smaller batch size of 8 to fit into memory.

-During inference, \methodname{} introduces one primary hyperparameter: the acceptance threshold $\tau$ (see \cref{eq:relaxed-acceptance}).
+\paragraph{Inference Hyperparameter} During inference, \methodname{} introduces one primary hyperparameter: the acceptance threshold $\tau$ (see Equation 5).
 We perform a sweep over various values and ultimately fix $\tau = 1\mathrm{e}\!-\!4$, unless otherwise specified.
-Additionally, two other hyperparameters control the probability aggregation from neighboring elements (see Step 4 of \Cref{fig:main-method}).
+Additionally, two other hyperparameters control the probability aggregation from neighboring elements (see Step 4 of Fig.~2 of the main paper).
 These are set to $k = 1000$ and $\delta = 0.1$, and remain constant across all experiments.
 As discussed in the main paper, $(k, \delta)$ and $\tau$ play a similar role in relaxing the acceptance criterion; therefore, we primarily experiment with $\tau$ while keeping the others fixed.

 \paragraph{Latency Analysis} As discussed in the main paper, one of the key characteristics of \methodname{} is the computational cost associated with the drafter model, which shares the same architecture as the target model.
 This allows us to estimate the theoretical speedup under different acceptance rates by considering the reduction in the number of function evaluations (NFE) throughout the model.
 The theoretical speedup $S_T$ can be computed as follows.
 Using the notation from the main paper, let $M_p$ denote the target model and $M_q$ the drafter model, and define $T_p$ and $T_q$ as the sequence lengths for the target and drafter respectively, and let $a$ denote the acceptance rate.
 Then: